-Take your completed application form, photos (and supporting documents if you need them).
+Take your completed paper application form, photos and supporting documents if you need them to the Post Office.

 The Post Office Check and Send service will check you’ve:

-They will send your application to Her Majesty’s Passport Office (formerly Identity and Passport Service) by Special Delivery.
+They will send your application to Her Majesty’s Passport Office by Special Delivery.

 Using Check and Send is usually faster than posting your own application.
 Her Majesty’s Passport Office may still need to contact either you or your countersignatory to check details.

 Using the Check and Send service doesn’t guarantee your passport application will be successful.